Evan Mobley hits late jumper, Cavaliers beat Suns 90-88

-Mitchell finished with just 20 points two nights after scoring 71.
-But on Cleveland’s final possession, he drove and fed Mobley, who calmly knocked down his shot in his return after missing two games with a sore ankle.
+Mitchell finished with just 20 points two nights after scoring 71 — the seventh player in league history to score at least seven.
+But on Cleveland’s final possession, he drove and fed Mobley, who calmly knocked down his mid-range shot in his return after missing two games with a sore ankle.

+Mobley was just 1 of 8 from the floor before knocking down the biggest shot of his young career.

+“What people aren’t going to talk about is him relocating,” Mitchell said of his 21-year-old teammate.
+“He got into my vision and he was right there in that moment, naturally.
+That’s what makes him special.”

 The Suns had a chance to tie it, but Mikal Bridges missed a jumper in the final second.
-Mitchell snared the rebound and fired the ball to the other end in celebration.
+Mitchell snared the rebound and fired the ball to the other end in celebration as the NBA’s top defensive team got one last stop.

 Chris Paul scored 25 points and Deandre Ayton added 15 points and 18 rebounds for Phoenix, which went just 1-5 on a trip and dropped to 4-12 since Dec.
 5. The Suns have struggled without injured All-NBA guard Devin Booker, out with a groin strain.